kenny-designs/kenny-designs.github.io/_projects/2019-05-02-unityGameCollection.md

 # Tilevania
 [GitHub](https://github.com/kenny-designs/TileVania) and [Live Game](https://kenny-designs.github.io/TileVania/WebGL/index.html)

+**Controls:**
+- W to move left
+- D to move right
+- Spacebar to jump

 Tilevania is a platformer in the traditional Mario sense where they must travel to the end of the stage whilst collecting coins for points and avoiding enemies